borttappat/dotfiles/tools/Sovereign/README.md

 - Only perfoms passive scans using sublist3r if no wordlist is provided
 - Outputs the findings with color codes depending on the result

+[To do]
+- Combine add in vhost discovery

 ### Simple keygen, encrypting and derypting suite(crypt.py + keygen.py)
 - Generate encryption keys with keygen.py
 - Encrypt/decrypt parsed files with crypt.py and a key(remember to use the same key for encryption and deryption)